rgeorgiev583/gonflator/DESIGN.md

 # Design of the **sysconfs** file server

-**sysconfs** is a synthetic Unix-like filesystem that provides a high-level, abstract, object- and configuration-oriented representation of the state of all software on a machine (be it physical or virtual), and supports doing this for multiple machines simultaneously.
+**sysconfs** is a synthetic Unix filesystem that provides a high-level, abstract, object- and configuration-oriented representation of the state of all software on a machine (be it physical or virtual), and supports doing this for multiple machines simultaneously.

 ## Requirements
 * a Unix-like OS on the admin machine (on which the filesystem is mounted)
 * FUSE (for Linux/*BSD)
 * golang